v01dedknight/YouTube-Video-Downloader/README.md

-# YouTube Video Downloader
+# YouTube Video Downloader (nogui Version)

-This is a simple Python application with a graphical interface created using the tkinter library.
-It allows you to download YouTube videos using yt-dlp.
+This is a simple command-line application written in Python.
+It allows you to download YouTube videos using yt-dlp, with optional support for cookies files to handle age-restricted content.

 ## Features

-- Download videos by URL: Enter the YouTube video link and download it to your computer.
+- Download Videos by URL: Just provide the YouTube link and save the video to your computer.
-- Use a cookies file (optional): If needed, specify a cookies file for video downloading.
+- Optional Cookies File: Specify a cookies.txt file if needed, for example, for age-restricted videos.
-- Choose a save directory: Select where the video will be saved.
+- Custom Save Directory: Choose where the video will be saved or use the current folder by default.
-- Simple and intuitive interface.
+- Lightweight and Fast: No graphical interface, just a quick and efficient download process.

+---

-## Requirements *(Not required for the ".exe" file)*
+## Requirements

 - Python 3.x
-- Installed yt-dlp utility
+- yt-dlp utility
-- tkinter library (included in the standard Python library)

-## Installation and Launch *(Not required for the ".exe" file)*
+### Installation

-1. Install yt-dlp if it is not already installed:
+1. Install `yt-dlp` if it is not already installed:

 pip install yt-dlp

-2. Download or clone the application's code.
+2. Clone or download this repository.

-3. Run the application:

-python "YouTube Video Downloader.py"
+---

 ## Usage

+1. Run the script:

+python "YouTube Video Downloader_nogui.py"

+2. Follow the prompts:

-1. Enter the YouTube video link.
+- Enter the YouTube video link.
-2. *(Optional)* Specify a cookies file if necessary.
+- *(Optional)* Specify the path to the cookies.txt file if needed, or just press Enter to skip.
-3. Choose a directory to save the video.
-4. Click the "Download Video" button.
+- Specify the save directory or press Enter to use the current folder.

+---

+## Frequently Asked Questions

+### What is `cookies.txt` and why do I need it?

+cookies.txt is needed if the video is age-restricted or requires authentication.
+You can generate this file using a browser extension like cookies.txt exporter or similar tools.
+The file helps the application access YouTube servers with your authenticated session, allowing it to bypass restrictions.

+---

 ## License

 This application is provided "as is" and is free to use.

-## Frequently Asked Questions

-What is `cookies.txt`?

-Answer: cookies.txt is needed if the video is age-restricted.
-This file can be downloaded independently using browser extensions that download cookies.txt.
-The file is used by the program when accessing YouTube servers to verify age and gain access to the video.
+The developer is not responsible for the use of this software for unlawful purposes.